 Program type Extension

 Function .fnc

 Procedure .prc

 Package specification & body .pck

 Package specification .spc

 Package body .bdy

 Type specification & body .typ

 Type specification .tps

 Type body .tpb

 Trigger .trg

 Java source .jsp

-You can change these extensions through a preference as described in chapter 20.27.
+You can change these extensions through a preference as described in chapter 22.29.
 If one single function, procedure, package, type, trigger or java source is in the program file, the filename is automatically derived from the name and type of this program unit.
+If the Save objects with owner prefix in the filename preference is enabled (see chapter 22.19), the owner will be included in the filename as well.

 After saving the file, the filename is shown in the window title.

 The saved program file has a format that is compatible with Oracle SQLPlus.
-As an example, the source file containing the 'odd' and 'even' function looks like this:
+For example, the source file containing the 'odd' and 'even' function looks like this:

 '''

-create or replace function Even(Value in integer) return boolean is
+create or replace function Even(p_Value in integer) return boolean is

-Result boolean;
+FunctionResult boolean;

 begin

 -- Check if there is a remainder after dividing by 2

-Result := (Value mod 2 = 0);
+FunctionResult := (p_Value mod 2 = 0);

-return(Result);
+return(FunctionResult);

 end Even;

 /

-create or replace function Odd(Value in integer) return boolean is
+create or replace function Odd(p_Value in integer) return boolean is

-Result boolean;
+FunctionResult boolean;

 begin

-Result := not Even(Value);
+FunctionResult := not Even(p_Value);

-return(Result);
+return(FunctionResult);

 end Odd;

-//
+/

 '''